nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Test Cases:**

-Test Scenario 1: There is a group that can be viewed. <br>
+Test Scenario 1: No groups are currently stored in the application. <br>
 1. Test Command: `group /view /gid 1` <br>
-   Expected: A message should be printed displaying the full details of the group.

-Test Scenario 2: There are currently no groups stored. <br>
-1. Test Command: `group /view /gid 1` <br>
    Expected: An error message should be printed indicating that there are currently no groups stored.

-Test Scenario 3: The group specified does not exist. <br>
+Test Scenario 1: Only a single group with a group unique identifier of `1` exists in the application after creating a single group with the [`group /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-group-group-create) command. <br>
+1. Test Command: `group /view`<br>
+   Expected: An error message should be printed, indicating that the `/gid` delimiter is missing from the input.
+2. Test Command: `group /view /gid`<br>
+   Expected: An error message should be printed, indicating that an argument following the `/gid` delimiter is missing from the input.
+3. Test Command: `group /view /gid apple`<br>
+   Expected: An error message should be printed, indicating that an integer argument should be provided following the `/gid` delimiter.
-1. Test Command: `group /view /gid 2` <br>
+4. Test Command: `group /view /gid 2`<br>
-   Expected: An error message should be printed indicating that the group specified was not found.
+   Expected: An error message should be printed, indicating that a group with the specified group unique identifier was not found.
+5. Test Command: `group /view /gid 1`<br>
+   Expected: The full details of the group with a group unique identifier of `1` should be printed.

 <hr>